-Vintage mode is vim-style editing that's already built in the text editor.
+Vintage mode is Vim-style editing that's already built into the text editor.

 Pro Easy to get started

-Everything you need is to install a package manager and modify user configuration.
+All you need to do when starting up is to install a package manager and modify user configuration.

 Pro Support for TextMate themes and window decoration themes

-Sublime Text compatibility with Textmate bundles is good excluding commands, which are incompatible.
+Sublime Text compatibility with Textmate bundles is good, but excludes commands, which are incompatible.
 In general, Sublime Text syntax definitions are compatible with Textmate language files (.tmLanguage extension).